 In the second quarter of 2017, the Company consolidated one of the CLOs it manages as a result of increasing its investment in the vehicle, which provided the Company with a controlling financial interest in the VIE.
-As of June 30, 2017, the CLO was in warehouse, and had not yet issued notes to potential investors.
+In the third quarter of 2017, the CLO issued notes to investors and as a result the Company's interest in the CLO was limited to a 5% risk retention investment.
+Due to the reconsideration event, the Company deconsolidated the CLO in the third quarter of 2017.
+No gains or losses were recognized as a result of the deconsolidation.